Anthenny/TechnightApp/README.md

 ## First time running the application

 1. Cd in the frontend-dashboard directory and make a directory called config.
 Inside of this directory u need to make a folder with the name of config.ts.
-2. After u've done that u need to copy the code that is inside of dist/dist.local.ts to config.ts
+2. After u've done that u need to copy the code that is inside of dist/dist.local.ts to config.ts.
-3. Cd in the backend directory and use `make build`.
+3. Remove the .local part of the .env.local file in the root and in the backend directory so all thats left is a .env file.
+4. Use `make build` in the root directory.
 This will build the application getting everything u need to use the API, mobile app and the dashboard.
-When it's done getting the dependencies it will spin up the containers.
+When it's done getting the dependencies it will spin up the containers for <development>.
-4. After building and spinning up the containers go to http://localhost:5000/,please give the containers the time to startup.
+5. After building and spinning up the containers go to http://localhost:5000/,please give the containers the time to startup.
 If it's succesful u should see `status: succes, message: you did it`
+6. After building the fronrend u can go to `http://localhost:3000/` .
+Proceed to login with email: a.dmin@developers.nl and password: Ditishetsupergeheimewachtwoordvandevelopers2022

 ## Using the mobile application